nats-io/nats-architecture-and-design/adr/ADR-8.md

  * Discard Policy is always set to `new`
  * Rollup Headers is always set to `true`
  * Deny Delete is always set to `true`
- * Placement is allowed
- * Republish is allowed

 Here is a full example of the `CONFIGURATION` bucket: